pinos19/chess_game_in_C/README.md

 Creation of a chess game in C, profiles configuration, play against an AI, integration of a timer, visualisation of ended games, saving and loading functionnalities

-First we have the main menu
+First we have the main menu.

 <img src="https://github.com/pinos19/chess_game_in_C/blob/main/images/menuPrincipal.PNG"/>